LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

     - All you need to know right now is it manages moving gas from tile to tile
     - Calls `process_cell()` on each `/turf/open` in the `active_turfs` list
 5. Excited group cleanup
-    - Rebuilds excited groups when the structure of their contents changes
+    - Rebuilds excited groups when the structure of their turfs changes
     - Calls `cleanup_group()` on each `/turf/open` in the `cleanup_ex_groups` list
 6. Excited groups
     - Manages excited groups, which are core to working flow simulation
-    - ore details to come, they handle equalizing groups when active turfs can't do the job
+    - More details to come, they handle differences between gasmixtures when active turfs can't do the job
     - Increases the `breakdown_cooldown` and `dismantle_cooldown` for each `/datum/excited_group` in the `excited_groups` list
     - If either cooldown for a given excited group has passed its threshold
     - Calls `self_breakdown()` or `dismantle()` appropriately on the excited group.